Indications for Revision Total Knee Replacement Surgery

 When an Artificial Knee Joint fails, a second operation is required to replace the failing joint.
 This procedure is called a Revision Joint Replacement.

-The most common reasons for a revision Knee Arthroplasty are as follows:
+The most common reasons for a Revision Total Knee Replacement Surgery are as follows:

 - Mechanical loosening.

 - Infection in the joint.

 - Fracture of the bone around the joint.

 - Wear of one or more parts of the implant.